Nicola Malaccari: Club career

-Born in Iesi, Malaccari started his career with Serie D club Tolentino.
+Born in Jesi, Malaccari started his career with Serie D club Tolentino.
 He made his senior debut on 2008–09 season.
 The next year, he was loaned to Serie C club Rimini, and he made his professional debut on 30 August 2009 against Reggiana.

-He left Tolentino in 2011, and joined to Atalanta youth sector.
+He left Tolentino in 2011, and joined Atalanta youth sector.
 After a spell in Avellino, he signed for Gubbio in June 2013.

-After a long journey with Serie C clubs, in 2017 he returned to Gubio.
+After a long journey with Serie C clubs, in 2017 he returned to Gubbio.
 Years after, he was named captain of the team.